 - Non-standardized data

-Additionally, be sure to check key aspects of your website, such as your registration forms.
-Practice filling out test forms to ensure data is flowing smoothly into your database and that users will have no issue completing these key actions.
+Furthermore, be sure to check essential aspects of your website, such as your registration forms.
+Practice filling out your forms to confirm that data is flowing smoothly into your database, allowing you to continue gathering important details from your supporters.

 5. Establish KPIs

 - Google Analytics.
 Google Analytics is one of the most popular web analytics tools.
-Google Analytics is free and allows you to monitor many important KPIs, including bounce rate, pages visited, and popular landing pages.
+This free resource enables your organization to monitor important KPIs such as bounce rate, pages visited, and popular landing pages.

 Different KPIs will be more relevant to your website at different times.
-For instance, if you are experimenting with marketing strategies, you’ll likely be most interested in referral traffic and click-through rates.
-However, even as your focus shifts, it’s important to monitor multiple KPIs so you can make data-driven decisions as your online presence grows.
+For example, if you’re experimenting with marketing tactics, you’ll likely be most interested in referral traffic and click-through rates.
+Use these KPIs to note areas where you can enhance your performance moving forward.
+To strengthen your web strategies and reduce your workload, consider looking into website templates that are tailor-made for your organization’s specific purpose and goals.